AI CODE REVIEW

 What is AI-Driven Code Review?

 AI-driven code review employs artificial intelligence to automate the process of examining software code.
-Unlike traditional code review, which is often a manual and time-consuming activity, AI-driven code review makes use of sophisticated algorithms to:
+Unlike traditional code review, which is a manual and time-consuming activity, AI-driven code review may use sophisticated algorithms to:

 Analyze Code Patterns: AI models are designed to recognize patterns in code that may indicate errors or inefficiencies.
 These patterns are learned by processing large datasets of previous code and identifying what constitutes a bug or suboptimal code.